 Even with a little stubborn cheese or grease on the box, pizza boxes can be tossed in curbside recycling.

-Plastic items marked with a #1 or #2 can be tossed in curbside recycling – this includes most food and cleaning product containers.
-For plastic types 3-7, call your local recycling center to see if they will accept them, or if they can point you in the right direction to safely recycle them.
+Plastic items marked with #1 or #2 can be tossed in curbside recycling, including most food and cleaning product containers.
+For plastic types 3-7, call your local recycling center to see if they will accept them or if they can point you in the right direction to recycle them safely.

 Collection containers outside grocery stores or pharmacies accept plastic bags for recycling.